mozilla-services/python-dockerflow/docs/flask.rst

 Flask-Env
 ~~~~~~~~~

-If you need to solve :ref:`more complex configuration scenarios <flask:config>`
+If you need to solve more complex configuration scenarios
 there are tools like Flask-Env_ which allows loading settings for different
 environments (e.g. dev, stage, prod) via environment variables.
 It provides
 a small Python meta class to allow setting up the configuration values: